American-Magnetics-Inc/magnet-daq/README.md

 * [Installer for 64-bit Microsoft Windows 7 or later](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/MagnetDAQ-Setup.msi) - Simply download and run the installer.
 * [Installer for 32-bit Microsoft Windows 7 or later](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/MagnetDAQ-Setup-Win32.msi)

-The Linux and Mac binary versions are still at v1.10, but will be updated ASAP:

 * [Executable for 64-bit Linux (Ubuntu 18.04 or later recommended)](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ.tar.gz) - See the README file in the download for the instructions for deploying on Ubuntu.
-* [Application for 64-bit Apple macOS (Sierra or later recommended)](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ.dmg) - Download and copy the Magnet-DAQ.app folder to your desired location.
+* [Application for 64-bit Apple macOS (High Sierra or later recommended)](https://bitbucket.org/americanmagneticsinc/magnet-daq/downloads/Magnet-DAQ.dmg) - Download and copy the Magnet-DAQ.app folder to your desired location (Applications folder recommended).
+Enabling execution via Gatekeeper may be required.

 ## How do I compile the source to produce my own binary? ##